bmacedo-lgtm/VSRP/README.md

-# Virtual summer research program for future physician-scientists: supporting underrepresented minorities during the COVID-19 pandemic
+# Virtual summer research program: supporting future physician-scientists from underrepresented backgrounds

 MD/DO-PhD programs expect applicants to have extensive research experience; thus, those with reduced access to research opportunities may experience barriers to matriculating into these programs and then entering the physician-scientist workforce.
 The COVID-19 pandemic disrupted summer research programs across the United States.